-We also wondered whether high Beam-Image shift values would lead aberration due to the astigmatism or beam tilt [cite].
+We also wondered whether large image shifts would lead aberration due to the astigmatism or beam tilt [cite].
 [TODO plot scores vs BIS, euc vs fff]

 Computation is the bottleneck of visual proteomics

-As described above the variability of lamella, both in terms of technique such as area, thickness and mechanical stability, and of biology, such as selection of cell and location of the slice in relation to the complete cell, could be overcome by collecting orders of magnitude more data.
-This will be essential to allow robust statistical comparisons of macromolecule number and location between different experimental conditions.
-The samples used were prepared in two 24 h sessions on the FIB/SEM instrument.
-Equally imaging was performed during two 24h session on the TEM microscope.
-Inspections of the timestamps of the raw data files revealed that the milling time per lamella was ~30 minutes and TEM imaging was accomplished in ~10 seconds per tile or 90 minutes for a ~ 6x6 um lamella.
+As described above, the variability of lamellae, both in terms of experimental parameters including area, thickness and mechanical stability, and in terms of biology, such as selection of cell type and location of the section within the cell, requires the collection orders of magnitude more data to draw quantitative and statistically relevant conclusions about the number and location of molecules under different experimental conditions.
+The samples used were prepared in two 24 h sessions on a FIB/SEM instrument, and imaging was performed during another two 24h session on the TEM microscope.
+Inspections of the timestamps of the raw data files revealed that the milling time per lamella was ~30 minutes and TEM imaging was accomplished in ~10 seconds per tile or 90 minutes for a ~ 6x6 μm lamella.
 Processing of the data, however, took substantially longer.
-Mainly, 2DTM of all tiles took approximately 1 week per lamella on 32 A100 GPUs.
-While optimizations of the algorithm could reduce this time, more substantial gains in bridging this multiple order of magnitudes gap between data acquisition and processing could be achieved by the use of more computational resources.
+Specifically, 2DTM of all tiles took approximately one week per lamella on 32 A100 GPUs.
+Computation is therefore a bottleneck in our current workflow, and further optimizations of the algorithm may be necessary increase throughput.
+Alternatively, this bottleneck could be reduced by increasing the number of processing units.

 Discussion